embeddable-hq/remarkable-ui/ARCHITECTURE.md

 │       │   └── index.ts            > control component default export
 │       └── ...
 │
-├── components.                     > components used to build the library (users can import and build ready-made components with them)
+├── components                      > components used to build the library (users can import and build ready-made components with them)
 │   ├── charts                      > components that are charts
 │   │   ├── PieChart
 │   │   │   ├── sub-components      > internal sub-components (optional)